 Donate an Artifact

-In order for artifacts to be accepted, they must meet the following general guidelines:
+Before calling to schedule your appointment, in order for artifacts to be accepted, they must meet the following general guidelines:

 - Artifacts must be historically significant, meaning they would contribute to an understanding of past human behaviour, customs, activities, events, institutions and personalities.
 The artifacts collected must be historically significant to the County of Huron.

 - Objects must be in reasonable condition so that the Museum may fulfill its goal of preservation with as little conservation or restoration as possible.